hachyderm/community/community.hachyderm.io/content/en/docs/account-types/verification.md

 ## Who should verify?

 Currently, only a subset of our specialized accounts are _required_ to verify.
-That said, we recommend that all specialized accounts (including some, but not all, influencer accounts) go through the verification process so that Hachyderm users know that your account is officially recognized and that you've agreed to the [Specialized Account Expectations](../covenant/).
+That said, we recommend that all specialized accounts (influencer accounts on a case-by-case basis) go through the verification process so that Hachyderm users know that your account is officially recognized and that you've agreed to the [Specialized Account Expectations](../covenant/).

 ### Required and optional verification

-We recommend all accounts that are not user accounts apply to be verified with us, only the following are required to be verified:
+While we recommend all accounts that are not user accounts apply to be verified with us, only the following are required to be verified:

 * [Corporate accounts](../corporate-accounts/)